marijnh/Eloquent-JavaScript/15_event.md

 {{index "callback function", "event handling"}}

-A better mechanism is for the system to actively notify our code when an events occurs.
+A better mechanism is for the system to actively notify our code when an event occurs.
 Browsers do this by allowing us to register functions as _handlers_ for specific events.

 ```{lang: "text/html"}
 <p>Click this document to activate the handler.</p>